Shahraehash/AutoML/docs/src/processor-guide/README.md

 The tools include:

-- **Train and Test Builder**: Converting a single data file to the necessary two datasets (training / initial validation test and generalization test datasets when needed) that is required within the MILO AutoML tool.
+- **Train and Test Builder**: Converting a single data file to the necessary two datasets (training / initial validation test and generalization test datasets when needed) that is required within the MILO Auto-ML tool.

 - **Multicollinearity Assessment & Removal Tool**: Allows you to observe and assess the correlations between the variables and to remove high correlates when deemed appropriate.